Investing In less "Obvious" Talent

 Extra support is no longer reserved only for upper level executives for helping companies thrive.

 I'm a corporate speech, voice and communications trainer, as you know (15 years).
-My first profession-which I still practice, is speech/language pathology (25 years), also referred to as speech therapy, though the work involves every facet of communication--speech, learning, functional behavior...
+My first profession-which I still practice, is speech/language pathology (over 25 years), also referred to as speech therapy, though the work involves every facet of communication--speech, learning, functional behavior...
 I work with many people who are "different" learners or have been diagnosed as being on the autism spectrum.

 Working in these two environments--the corporate world and the clinic, has provided many rich and wonderful experiences, as well as insights.
 The executives I coach are working on developing better communication and overall functioning skills: prioritizing, streamlining information, tailoring information to various audiences appropriately, presenting effectively and with confidence, and speaking with a strong, clear voice... among other skills.
 In speech therapy, I work with people who have more "obvious" differences from the mainstream.
 They may be working on some of the same skills, just on a larger or slightly different scale.
 Both groups can learn new behaviors and improve functional performance in diverse contexts, both at varying degrees.

 Many of the executives I work with make millions.
 Many of the S/L therapy clients I work with struggle to find employment.

 Some of the executives I work with are brilliant.
 Some of my S/L clients on the spectrum are brilliant.